-Unlike some towns, Gap Mills isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Gap Mills are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gap Mills is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Gap Mills is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Gap Mills who work in sales jobs (8.97%), office and administrative support (7.93%), and personal care services (7.08%).

-The percentage of people in Gap Mills with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.76% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Gap Mills is quite a bit lower than the national average among all cities of 21.84%: just 11.76% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Gap Mills in 2022 was $27,281, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $109,124 for a family of four.
 However, Gap Mills contains both very wealthy and poor people as well.